Creating Policies

 package langguard.test_policy_test

-test_violation_triggered {
+test_violation_triggered if {

 result := data.langguard.test_policy.violation with input as {

-"trace": {"metadata": {"tokens": {"total": 5000}}}
+"trace": {"metadata": {}, "observations": [{"usage": {"total": 5000}}]},

 }